ProGraphics/prostyle.io/pages/documentation/concepts.md

 ### Steps
 The timeline has markers called _steps_.
 Multiple scripts can be processed simultaneously starting at a step.
 The next step does not start until all scripts in the prior step complete.
 The total duration of a step is the duration of the longest script it contains.
 The steps belong to a page.
 Every page contains one or more steps.

-Pro Motion determines all of the scripts on a page, which includes the page’s scripts, any canvasScripts or frameScripts, and all of the scripts for the page’s items.
+ProStyle determines all of the scripts on a page, which includes the page’s scripts, any canvasScripts or frameScripts, and all of the scripts for the page’s items.
 Each script is associated with a step using the step event.
 The timeline is then generated.

 Each step is associated with a single page, and each page is a member of a single flow.
 Therefore, any given playhead position in the timeline is associated with one flow, one page, and one step.